Salvador Rizo: Biography

-Salvador Rizo was employee as draftsman with an engineer of roads when met to José Celestino Mutis in Bogotá in 1784.
+Salvador Rizo was employed as draftsman with an engineer of roads when met to José Celestino Mutis in Bogotá in 1784.
 Mutis defined to Rizo as an anvil for the work.
 In the Royal Botanical Expedition to New Granada Rizo was named "first painter" and also he was commissioned of the Administration and Finance of the expedition.
 He directed the school of painting of the expedition.
 Among the illustrations preserved of the expedition there are 158 signed by Salvador Rizo, more others many not signed.

 Salvador Rizo assumed the leadership of the expedition to the death of Mutis in 1808, but resigned in 1811 due to conflicts with other members of it.
 Rizo decided to enlist in the ranks of the patriot army and was executed during the repression by the Spanish.

 Science has honored his name giving him a genus of plants called "Rizoa".